 Choose materials and finishes that wipe clean easily.
 Gloss kitchen doors are perfect if you've got pets, as paw prints and dirt wipe straight off.

 Think about your flooring too - white tiles look crisp and fresh, but they will show every single muddy print and bit of fur.
 Darker tiles (in a slate grey shade, for example) will work better because, quite simply, you'll be able to get away with less frequent mopping!
 If your beloved companion is a touch clumsy on its feet, a couple of mats will stop them slipping.

-Pets are absolute masters at getting in the way, and if you’re using the oven or moving hot pans around, the last thing you want to do is trip over a stray paw.
-So give them plenty of toys to keep them occupied, and keep them out of the kitchen while you’re cooking and eating.
+Pets are absolute masters at getting in the way.
+If you're using the oven or moving hot pans around, the last thing you want to do is trip over a stray paw.
+So give them plenty of toys to keep them occupied.
+And keep them out of the kitchen while you're cooking and eating.
 Kong toys are great for dogs (hard-wearing rubber toys that can be stuffed with treats), and cats love to climb things, so a couple of climbing trees will keep frisky felines busy.

 A few final tips & tricks